guilhermechapiewski/lightspeed-custom-google-feed/README.md

 ## What is this?

-A Python script + Google App Engine app that will fetch all of your products from your Lightspeed account/website using the [Lightspeed eCom API](https://developers.lightspeedhq.com/ecom/introduction/introduction/) and generate a RSS feed following the [Google Merchant Center](https://support.google.com/merchants/answer/14779112?hl=en) file format.
+A Python script + Google App Engine app that will fetch all of your products from your Lightspeed account/website using the [Lightspeed eCom API](https://developers.lightspeedhq.com/ecom/introduction/introduction/) and generate a RSS feed following the [Google Merchant Center Local Listings](https://support.google.com/merchants/answer/14779112?hl=en) and [Google Merchant Center Online Inventory](https://support.google.com/merchants/answer/14779112?hl=en) file format.

-_Note: As of today, the RSS feed generated is for Local Listings and Ads only.
-It is assumed that you already have your online products catalog set up in Google Merchant Center (Google Shopping Online Inventory).
+_* Note: As of today, the RSS feed generated is for Local Listings and Ads only.
+It is assumed that you already have your online products catalog set up in Google Merchant Center ([Google Shopping Online Inventory](https://support.google.com/merchants/answer/15182106?hl=en)).
 In future versions (soon), both feeds will be generated/supported._

 ## Why do I need this?